 Project site-specific and area-wide tax increment revenues have also been pledged using various debt instruments to finance certain redevelopment projects.
 These pledges are subordinate to senior-lien tax allocation bonds and limited to the amounts available.
 In accordance with the Dissolution Act, revenue pledges are to be honored.
-The principal balance at June 30, 2018 is \$24,361,000 and reflected on the financial statements as long-term obligations.
+The principal balances at June 30, 2019 and June 30, 2018 are \$21,985,000 and \$24,361,000, respectively, and reflected on the financial statements as other long-term obligations.
 The County will have to continue to separately account for the property tax revenues generated by each project area in order to allow the CRA/LA-DLA to honor enforceable obligations created by the pledges.